cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

          touch bin/random.sh

-      We will need to make this script exectuable.
+      We will need to make this script executable.

       .. code-block:: bash